 I was looking for something to do for a Friday night.
 Laura was out of town, and I didn’t just want to sit around the house.
 Then my friend Mark Elbrecht reminded me about an event over at Taylors Mill.
-Not only was it a First Friday, which meant open art studios all around town, … Continue reading Taylors Mill – 50 Years Later Celebration
+Not only was it a First Friday, which meant open art studios all around town, but the mill was having a “50 Years Later Relaunch Party” to commemorate closure of Southern Bleachery in 1965, and a reopening of many of the studios to the public.
+I decided to check it out.
+Continue reading “Taylors Mill – 50 Years Later Celebration”

 Gallabrae – rhymes with Gallifrey, for the Whovians out there.
 It’s a made-up Gaellic term that’s supposed to mean “bold and daring” and “beautiful highlands.”
 It’s also the name that has come to symbolize the Greenville Scottish Games at Furman University.
 This year was the tenth anniversary of the games.

 Memorial Day Weekend in Greenville means that the Scottish Games are once again coming to the Furman University campus.
 Last year we participated in the Great Scot Parade downtown in our Mini.
 This year we not only did the parade, but I made it over to the games themselves.
 Continue reading “Great Scot Parade 2015”

 Paul Wagenknecht had a confession to make.
 He and several other Furman professors had been making regular treks out to the Greer Dragway for their Thursday “Practice and Grudge Night.”
 He invited me to come along and bring my camera and audio recorders.
 How could I possibly refuse?
 Continue reading “Honeysuckle and Racing Fuel”

 Saturday was one of those busy days where I needed to be about five people.
 Between potential paddling trips, Artisphere, Furman graduation, and other local festivals, there were lots of choices.
 I decided to head over to Furman for the 2015 Nan Herring Shape Note Singing.
-The Nan Herring Singing is held each year on … Continue reading Nan Herring Shape Note Singing 2015

 It was a spectacular Wednesday morning.
 I’d been doing yard work all week, and needed to escape.
 That seemed like the perfect time for a trip to the Pickens Flea Market.
 This time, rather than carry cameras, I had a backpack loaded with audio recording gear.

 Note: Once again life is happening faster than the blogging thereof.
 I’m still trying to play catch up from the last couple of weeks before I do anything else interesting.

 Ken and I had found one mystery on our outing on this particular Friday, but a second mystery was in the offing.
 Since we had access to the convertible we decided to drive up Altamont Road over Paris Mountain.
-Along the route we took a moment to drive up Tower Road to the top and … Continue reading The Mystery of Altamont Hotel
+Along the route we took a moment to drive up Tower Road to the top and admire the vista.
+Continue reading “The Mystery of Altamont Hotel”